outline/rich-markdown-editor/README.md

 When set `true` together with `readOnly` set to `false`, focus at the end of the document automatically.

+#### `maxLength`

+When set enforces a maximum character length on the document, not including markdown syntax.

 #### `extensions`

 Allows additional [Prosemirror plugins](https://prosemirror.net/docs/ref/#state.Plugin_System) to be passed to the underlying Prosemirror instance.